skip to main content

-The second Eurovision Song Contest semi-final takes place in Vienna tonight, with 15 countries competing for the final ten places in Saturday's Grand Final.
+The second Eurovision Song Contest semi-final is under way in Vienna, with 15 countries competing for the final ten places in Saturday's Grand Final.

 The 70th edition of the contest is being staged at the Wiener Stadthalle in Austria, following JJ’s victory for Austria last year with Wasted Love.

-France, Austria and the United Kingdom, who are already through to the final, will also perform during tonight’s show.
+France, Austria and the United Kingdom, who are already through to the final, are also performing during tonight’s show.
+Their audiences and professional juries are eligible to vote in the second semi-final.

-Look Mum No Computer will represent the UK, the stage name of Lincolnshire-born musician Sam Battle, who will perform Eins, Zwei, Drei.
+Look Mum No Computer is representing the UK, the stage name of Lincolnshire-born musician Sam Battle, who is performing Eins, Zwei, Drei.

-Australia is being represented by former Neighbours actress and pop star Delta Goodrem, who will perform Eclipse.
+Australia is being represented by former Neighbours actress and pop star Delta Goodrem, who is performing Eclipse.

 The semi-final comes after a tense opening night on Tuesday, when Israel’s entrant Noam Bettan qualified for the Grand Final with his song Michelle after receiving a mixed reaction from the crowd.